 Latest news/events update

-- Professionalism Seminar for the MetLife Team in India: 10 March.
-Sonal Shah, who is a Fellow IFoA Member, was a speaker for this session.
+- Professionalism Seminar for the MetLife Team in India: 10 March 2021

 - IFoA’s first virtual India Town Hall: 28 January 2021.
 This event is scheduled at 11:00 UK Time or 16:30 PM IST.

-- Employer Road Show with Swiss Re on 8 January 2021
+- Employer Road Show with Swiss Re: 8 January 2021

 The South Asia team commenced its operation in 2017 to support the more than 7000 members in India, Nepal, Bhutan, Pakistan, Afghanistan, Srilanka, and Bangladesh.
 Please get in touch with us if you want to know more about the actuarial profession, or hire actuaries.